spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/.CodeGenDocs/2-write-a-generator.md

 public static CodeWriter Generate(UnityEnumDetails details);
 ```

-> Note: the methods do not _have_ to be called `Generate` nor be public.
-Their accessibility should depend on where you are calling them from.
+> Note: the methods do not _have_ to be called `Generate`, but they must return a `CodeWriter` and consume a type of `GeneratorInputDetails`.
+They also do not have to be public: accessibility should depend on where you are calling them from.

 ### Returning raw text